DavKnei/mcs-tracking/README.md

 ## Features

 - **Detection of MCS Regions**: Identifies moderate and heavy precipitation areas using configurable thresholds.
-- **Convective Cores**: Uses clustering based onconnected components to find heavy precipitation cores above heavy_precip_threshold.
+- **Convective Cores**: Uses clustering based connected components to find heavy precipitation cores above heavy_precip_threshold.
 - **MCS Canditate Clusters**: Use morphological dilation to expand the convective cores outward.
 If two cluster meet, they get merged immediately.
 - **Cluster Filter**: Filter the moderate precipitation clusters by size according to min_size_threshold for MCS candidates.
+- **Lifting Index Flag**: Clusters with a lifting index smaller than -2 K for over 50% of their area get a positive lifting index flag (convective environment).
 - **Tracking Over Time**: Tracks MCS regions across multiple time steps based on spatial overlap.
 - **Merging and Splitting Events**: Handles complex scenarios where MCSs merge into a single larger system or split into multiple smaller systems.
+- **Lifting Index Filter**: Systems that dont have a positive lifting index flag over the whole liftetime get removed.
 - **Parallel Processing**: Supports parallel processing for the detection step for efficient computation.
-- **Visualization**: Generates plots of detected MCS regions for each time step.

 ## Table of Contents